p3l6/blog/content/blog/2026/more backpacking gear.md

 ---
 title: More Good Backpacking Gear
-summary: On my recent backpacking trip, I took quite a few pieces of new gear.
+description: On my recent backpacking trip, I took quite a few pieces of new gear.
 I wanted to share some of the reasons why it was great.
 date: 2026-05-12 11:00:00 -0400
 ---